nighthawk/web-longplay/longplay/ios/presskit.md

 ---

-### About the App

-Longplay is an app for music lovers with a sizable Apple Music or iTunes library who like to listen to entire albums.
-It is a music player that focuses on just the albums from which you have (nearly) added all the songs - making it quick to get to the music that means the most to you.
-This is in contrast to the rather cluttered "Albums" view in Apple's Music app that includes all the albums where you even just have a handful of songs.

-The app let's you explore your albums or playlists by various sort options — a unique one is _Negligence_ which combines how highly you've ranked an album, and when you last listened to it.

-You can organise your albums into collections, which stay in sync across your devices using iCloud.
-Say, for your favourites albums, live albums, kids' albums, albums you like to listening to while working, or albums for a road trip.

-Infinite Album Shuffle lets you listen to your albums non-stop.

-It supports CarPlay, AirPlay, iCloud sync, Siri and Shortcuts.

----

 ### About the Developer

+My name is Adrian Schönig.
+I'm based in Sydney, Australia.
 As my main occupation, I'm the CTO of [SkedGo Pty Ltd](https://skedgo.com), a small-to-medium sized company building an urban mobility platform and front-end apps, including [TripGo](https://skedgo.com/tripgo).

 Longplay is my first indie app.
 I like listening to entire music albums.
 The app therefore came out of my personal need for wanting quick access to just the complete albums in my music library - without all those albums where I've just added a single song or two.
 I built an initial version for myself in 2015, shipped Version 1.0 in August 2020.
 Version 2.0 shipped in August 2023.
+A macOS version is in the works and available as ["Early Access" on Gumroad](https://buy.longplay.app/).

 ---